Latest posts by Laura Cyples

 Write with your ear

 Listen to the sounds your words make.
 Hear your writing.
-Don’t be afraid to swap words and paragraphs around so they sound better.
-Make your writing easy on the ear.
+Don’t be afraid to swap words and move paragraphs, so they sound better.
+Make your copy easy on the ear.
 Listen to your arrangement.

 Write with clarity